 - The East: Dublin, Louth, Meath, Laois, Offaly, Kilkenny, Carlow, Kildare, Wicklow, Waterford & Wexford

 - The Northwest: Mayo, Sligo, Leitrim, Donegal, Galway, Roscommon, Cavan, Monaghan, Longford, Westmeath

 - The South: Limerick, Clare, Kerry, Cork, Tipperary

 Regional Advocacy Committees are initially elected by the people attending the annual National Advocacy Conference every two years.
 As people leave, they are replaced.
-A Regional Advocacy Committee is made up of 12 people, six from RehabCare and six from National Learning Network.
+A Regional Advocacy Committee comprises 12 people, six from RehabCare and six from National Learning Network.
 Ideally, there will be two reserves that can be called on as people leave the committee.